BSantos04/Finding_DNA_Motifs/README.md

 An example could be `~/Finding_DNA_Motifs/Find_DNA_Motifs.py` or, if you are already in the working directory, just `Find_DNA_Motifs.py`.
 ## Motif
-A DNA sequence containing only IUPAC aminoacids with at least 5 bp length.
+A DNA sequence containing only IUPAC aminoacids (A, T, C, G) with at least 5 bp length.
 # License
 GNU General Public License V3.0